matgarate/Blender_ParadoxToolkit/README.md

-# Blender_ParadoxToolkit
+# Blender_ParadoxTools
-A toolkit to create 3D optical illusion in Blender.
+Toolkit for 3D optical illusions in Blender